IPL Auction 2021: Kolkata Knight Riders Updated Squad List For Season

 Kolkata Knight Riders are better placed than most of the teams and did not have to make a lot of changes to the composition of their side.
 They have released players who are not permanent fixtures in the XI – which means they did not have too many migraines.
 KKR will have more solidity in their camp as Brendon McCullum and Eoin Morgan have seen an entire season together.
 Morgan will go all out this season to try and prove he can win an IPL as well, while the franchise would pray Andre Russell remains fit throughout the season.
-Also Read - IPL Auction 2021 Live Updates: 292 Cricketers to go Under The Hammer Today
+Also Read - IPL 2021 Auction RR Final List Live: Players Bought by Rajasthan Royals And Full Squad

 How KKR fared in IPL 2020?
-Also Read - Watch IPL 2021 Auction Live Streaming: When And Where to Watch The Mini Auction And How to Stream Online
+Also Read - IPL Auction 2021 MI Full List of Players: Mumbai Indians Squad Updates

 Like most IPL seasons, 2020 was no different for KKR as inconsistency was their biggest problem.
 They blew hot and cold – pulled off a couple of close games, but were not consistent throughout the season.
 And then to top it, a mid-season captaincy change.
 Dinesh Karthik stepped down as captain following a dismal run of form.
 KKR came close but could not make the playoffs.
-Also Read - IPL 2021 Auction Date: When And Where Will it be Held This Year?
+Also Read - IPL Auction 2021 Live Updates: 291 Players, 61 Slots; Bidding War Begins Shortly

 What Players KKR Can Target Today?